bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 ### Q: How do I recover a file deleted by BleachBit?

+"I had BleachBit delete data, but now I want it back.
+Is there an undo command?"

-The success of recovery depends on whether the file was overwritten, and the ease of recovery depends on whether the metadata was overwritten.
+A: The success of recovery depends on whether the file was overwritten, and the ease of recovery depends on whether the metadata was overwritten.
 If in the preferences the option "Overwrite files to prevent recovery" was enabled, the file probably cannot be recovered.
 There is an exception if the file system is ext3 or ext4 in `data=journal` mode.
 The default file system on Ubuntu is ext4 with `data=ordered` mode, which makes recovery unlikely.

 If the *wipe free space* command was used on the same file system, the file probably cannot be deleted regardless of the type of file system.
 See also [Shred files and wipe disks](/doc/shred-files-and-wipe-disks.html) for more information.